otagoedna/getting_started_with_qiime2/basic_tools.md

 ## Basic Qiime2 commands

-For getting help with any qiime command, you add --help after any command:
+For getting help with any qiime command, you use --help

-`qiime tools import --help`
+`qiime --help`

 For this workshop, template commands will be provided initially.
 It is recommended that you copy these and paste them in a text editor, then change the input/output file names and any other parameters as needed.
 For the most part, the file names/variables that need to be changed will be in uppercase within curly brackets, like this: